Mekiah/pkmdbot/README.md

 # pokemiah
 A Node.js Discord bot for retrieving pokemon information.
 Copyright © 2016, [Mekiah](https://github.com/Mekiah).
 All rights reserved.

-## On License:
-I plan to add a GNU license in the future, but I want the bot to have most of the features I have planned before doing so.

 ## Setup:
 To set up the bot to a functioning state:
 * Download and install [Node.js](https://nodejs.org/)